Ken Lewis (executive)

-Kenneth D. Lewis (born April 9, 1947) is the former CEO, president, and chairman of Bank of America, the second largest bank in the United States and twelfth largest by total asset in the world.
-While CEO of Bank of America, Lewis was noted for purchasing Countrywide Financial and Merrill Lynch resulting in large losses for the bank and necessitating financial assistance from the federal government.
+Kenneth D. Lewis (born April 9, 1947) is the former CEO, president, and chairman of Bank of America, currently the second largest bank in the United States and twelfth largest by total assets in the world.
+While CEO of Bank of America, Lewis was noted for purchasing the failing companies Countrywide Financial and Merrill Lynch, resulting in large losses for the bank and necessitating financial assistance from the federal government.
 On September 30, 2009, Bank of America confirmed that Lewis would be retiring by the end of the year.
 Lewis was replaced by Brian Moynihan as president and CEO and Walter Massey as chairman of the board.

 Early life and career

 Lewis grew up in Walnut Grove, Mississippi until age 5, then moved to Heidelberg, Germany.
 His father was in the Army.
 He is a graduate of Georgia State University, where he earned a Bachelor of Arts degree in finance from J. Mack Robinson College of Business.

-Lewis joined North Carolina National Bank (NCNB) as a credit analyst in 1969, and served as the head of both international and domestic operations when it became NationsBank, which would eventually become Bank of America.
+Lewis joined North Carolina National Bank (NCNB) as a credit analyst in 1969, and was the head of both international and domestic operations when it became NationsBank, which would eventually become Bank of America.

 Chief Executive Officer

 Lewis became CEO, president and chairman of Bank of America after the retirement of Hugh McColl in 2001.
-In November 2008, while still CEO of Bank of America, a time when BoA had had to borrow $86 billion from the Fed, Lewis wrote to shareholders saying that he was at the helm of "one of the strongest and most stable banks in the world".
+In November 2008, while still CEO, a time when the bank had had to borrow $86 billion from the Federal Reserve, Lewis wrote to shareholders saying that he was at the helm of "one of the strongest and most stable banks in the world".